Dolapo187/project/README.md

 STEP 9:
 Copy the payloads on this website and paste it in payload configuration the click in start the attack

+STEP 10:
-STEP 10:After analyzing the data i found out that brute force was not going to word so i decided i was going to use SQL injection.
+After analyzing the data i found out that brute force was not going to word so i decided i was going to use SQL injection.